 - Dolphins can develop a natural form of type 2 diabetes.

-If you like reading about dolphins, check out our article from last year “National Dolphin Day” for some more cool facts.
+If you like reading about dolphins, check out our previous article on “National Dolphin Day” for some more cool facts.

 Project dedicated to support and help to improve Veterinary Medicine.
 Sharing information and raising discussions in the veterinary community.